brooth/jeta/README.md

 ====
 `Jeta` - is a Open Source library built upon `javax.annotation.processing` tool that brings meta programming to Java.
 Jeta aims to reduce boilerplate and increase error detection at compile-time.

+For android developers [Androjeta][androjeta] highly recommended.

 Examples:
 --------
-Jeta has some ready to use annotations that covers most frequently used cases.
+Jeta provides ready to use annotations that handle most frequently used cases.
 Custom annotations also available.
-See [jeta-samples project][jeta-samples] to find more details.
+See [jeta-samples project][jeta-samples] to find more information.

 ### @Log
 Whatever logging tool is used in your project it can be provided via `@Log` annotation: